becgoss/rg-gatsby/pages/articles/2017-02-02-rapha-nav/index.md

   <img class="border-box" src="./Pie-Navigation-Essentials-Case.png" alt="Filter Mobile Version" />
 </figure>
 <div class="f4 measure-wide center">
-The correct answer for this is in Bags & Leather goods, only X users got this correct.
+The correct answer for this is in Bags & Leather goods, only 49 users out of 119 got this correct.

 **"Navigate to the section where you might buy a pair of Leg Warmers"**
 </div>